2600hz/kazoo/doc/reference/routing.md

 ## It's complicated

-Billing is a complicated topic.
+The truth is, billing is a complicated topic.
 It helps to break it into pieces.
 You generally have:

 * Recurring Subscriptions (monthly charges)
 * Pro-rated monthly subscriptions